How to calculate beta?

 - They will depend on the nature of the business, on the nature of company we’re dealing with.

 Pharmaceutical companies, they tend to be large, they tend to be stable, they tend to mitigate market fluctuations.
-Technology companies, they tend to be more volatile than the market, and that is reflected in their betas.http://www.capitalbudgetingtechniques.com/how-to-calculate-beta/How to calculate beta?Capital Budgeting TechniquesHow do we calculate Beta (ß)?
+Technology companies, they tend to be more volatile than the market, and that is reflected in their betas.https://www.capitalbudgetingtechniques.com/how-to-calculate-beta/How to calculate beta?Capital Budgeting TechniquesHow do we calculate Beta (ß)?
 What is Beta?
 Beta is not only a widely used measure of risk but also, it is the central magnitude in what we call the capital asset pricing model.
-That capital asset pricing model that we also call the CAPM is one way of thinking about the...Admin firstname.lastname@example.orgAdministratorCapital Budgeting Techniques
+That capital asset pricing model that we also call the CAPM is one way of thinking about the...castel firstname.lastname@example.orgAdministratorCapital Budgeting Techniques